HoracioSoldman/realtime-events-analytics/README.md

     select * from pg_settings where name = 'wal_level'
     ```

-- Create the two tables in which we will insert clicks and transactions data.
+- Create two tables in which we will insert clicks and transactions data.

     For that, simply copy and run the content of [click_stream.sql](sql/click_stream.sql) on PgAdmin.